ElektraInitiative/libelektra/doc/help/elektra-cascading.md

 The idea is that the application installs a configuration storage with default settings that can only be changed by the administrator.
-But every user has the possibility to override parts of this *system configuration* regarding the user's needs in the *user configuration.
+But every user has the possibility to override parts of this *system configuration* regarding the user's needs in the *user configuration*.
 To sum up, besides system configuration, users have their own key databases that can override the settings according to their preferences.